Fijian crab curry

 - 1 tsp fennel seeds

 - Fried curry leaves

 The best way to kill a mud crab as humanely as possible, is to place the crab in a deep freezer to render it insensible (40-45 minutes).

 Then using a dishcloth, place crab upside-down on a board and kill instantly by inserting a long sharp pointed knife into the head between the eyes and into the hole above the tail flap.

-Cut crab in half through the body using a cleaver or heavy-bladed knife.
-Lift the tail, pull away from the belly, then turn crab over and remove top shell on both halves (reserve for serving).
-Pull away the long grey gills (dead man’s fingers) and discard.
-Remove large claws with a cleaver or heavy-bladed knife, then cut each body half into two pieces.
-Using the back of the knife, lightly crack claws.
-(This allows the curry flavours to infuse and the crab to cook evenly.)
+Cut crab in half through the body using a cleaver or a sharp long knife.
+Lift tail, pull away from the belly, then turn crab over and remove top shell on both halves.
+Reserve shells if you intend to use it for serving.
+Now pull away the long grey gills aka dead man’s fingers, and bin it.
+Next remove large claws with a a sharp knife, then cut each half of the body into two.
+Using the back of a cleaver, lightly crack claws.
+This helps the curry flavours to infuse the crab.